treeverse/lakeFS/docs/use_cases/cicd_for_data.md

 1. webhooks (run remotely on a web server. e.g.: flask server in python)
 2. airflow hooks (a dag of complex data quality checks/tasks that can be run on airflow server)

 In this tutorial, we will show how to use webhooks (python flask webserver) to implement quality gates on your data branches.
-That is, how to configure hooks to allow only parquet and delta lake format files in the main branch.
+Specifically, how to configure hooks to allow only parquet and delta lake format files in the main branch.

 The tutorial uses an existing lakeFS environment (lakeFS running on [everything bagel docker](https://lakefs.io/the-docker-everything-bagel-spin-up-a-local-data-stack/) container), python flask server running on a docker container, a Jupyter notebook and sample data sets to demonstrate the integration of lakeFS hooks with Apache Spark and Python.